MicrosoftDocs/win32/desktop-src/WmiSdk/commandlineeventconsumer.md

 Module to execute.
 The string can specify the full path and file name of the module to execute, or it can specify a partial name.
 If a partial name is specified, the current drive and current directory are assumed.

 The **ExecutablePath** property can be **NULL**.
 In that case, the module name must be the first white space-delimited token in the **CommandLineTemplate** property value.
-If using a long file name that contains a space, use quoted strings to indicate where the file name ends and the arguments begin—to clarify the file name.
+If using a long file name that contains a space, use quoted strings to indicate where the file name ends and the arguments begin to clarify the file name.

 > [!Note]
 > Because the **CommandLineTemplate** property can be a template where the module to execute is supplied by a variable, a **NULL** **ExecutablePath** property permits the module that is specified in the parameter to execute, and then it is out of your control.
 Always set the **ExecutablePath** property in the **CommandLineEventConsumer** registration to include the required executable, which avoids overwriting by events parameters.
 If you must use a template and variable to specify the module to execute, be careful about who is granted full write privilege in the namespace.

 </dd> <dt>